elyra-ai/canvas/docs/pages/04-common-properties.md

           formData: this.formData,
           appData: "{user data returned back in applyPropertyChanges}", // Optional
           additionalComponents: "{additional control(s) to display}",   // Optional
-          messages: "[node_messages]",                                  // Node messages array [Optional]
+          messages: "[node_messages]",                                  // Optional - Node messages array
-          expressionInfo: this.expressionInfo,                          // Information for expression builder [Optional]
+          expressionInfo: this.expressionInfo,                          // Optional - Information for expression builder
-          initialEditorSize: "{size}",	                                // This value will override the value of editor_size in
+          initialEditorSize: "{size}",                                  // Optional - This value will override the value of
-                                                                        // uiHints.
-This can have a value of "small", "medium",
+                                                                        // editor_size in uiHints.
+This can have a value of
-                                                                        // "large", or null [Optional]
+                                                                        // "small", "medium", "large", or null
-          id: "{id}"                                                    // Unique parameter definition ID [Optional] }
+          id: "{id}"                                                    // Optional - Unique parameter definition ID }
     ```
     See the [formData schema](https://github.com/elyra-ai/pipeline-schemas/tree/master/common-canvas/form)